Who knew that the best way to help ward off arthritis winter blues is to make like a Scandinavian?

 We are talking proper survivalist stuff, like tin foil behind the radiators, secondary glazing on old windows (if double glazing is out of the question) and chimney balloons up open chimneys.
 Sort out draughts and you will save yourself money as well as aches and pains.

 If all of that sounds like too much effort at least get yourself some draught excluders.
 Stuff an old pair of tights with unwanted chopped up fabrics (old towels, socks, etc) to make your own or buy yourself a jolly nice foxy one like these, made by MidCentury Boutique UK and sold on Etsy.

 9. Scandinavians have nailed winter food & drink

-The Scandis look so ruddy faced and healthy literally all of the time!
-They don’t take winter lightly, and that’s especially true when it comes to stocking up on nutritious food through the year to get them through the snowy months.
-The native style is to to pickle stuff, because it keeps longer.
+The Scandis look so ruddy-faced and healthy literally all of the time!
+They don’t take winter lightly, and that’s especially true when it comes to stocking up on nutritious food throughout the year to get them through the snowy months.
+The native style is to pickle stuff because it keeps longer.

 Unless you’re partial to pickled herrings, you might be better making sure you get your flu jab (ask your GP) and keeping a hand sanitiser in your bag to help fight off winter bugs.

 In other tips about winter food stuffs: ginger tea has warming properties, caffeine the opposite, a porridge breakfast is a good idea, and keep a stash of ready meals in case bad weather keeps you indoors.
 It’s easy to overeat, too, when it’s cold outside, but do your best to resist as carrying extra weight will put extra strain on your joints.
 Read more about nutrition for arthritis here.